-We have worked with organizations across the country and internationally at various stages of their AM journeys, from comprehensive AM gap analysis covering business and data systems, to training programs and supporting cultural change in the organization, to implementing the full breadth of AM initiatives. icInfrastructure are leaders in AM training and helping organizations to build their own AM capacity and skills.
+We have worked with organizations across the country and internationally at various stages of their AM journeys.
+From comprehensive AM gap analysis covering business and data systems, to training programs and supporting cultural change in the organization, to implementing the full breadth of AM initiatives. icInfrastructure are leaders in AM training and helping organizations to build their own AM capacity and skills.

 icInfrastructure also has experience working directly with senior levels of government and agencies to advance their awareness building activities and strategic direction with infrastructure owners they support.

-Our small boutique firm has experience with several high-profile AM projects and is recognized as an industry leader and great aide in helping organizations progress their asset management efforts.
+Our small boutique firm has experience with several high-profile AM projects and is recognized as an industry leader and a great aide in helping organizations progress their asset management efforts.

 - The Canadian Network of Asset Managers’ (CNAM) “New to AM” program was designed, developed, and delivered by icInfrastructure including a 1-day AM Training workshop, and writing and publishing CNAM’s renowned AM101 Booklet.